WindhoverLabs/juicer/README.md

 make run-tests
 ```

-**NOTE:** Make sure you have all of the dependencies mentioned above.
+**NOTE:** Make sure you have all the dependencies mentioned above.
 If you are missing any of those dependencies, juicer will *not* build.